oroinc/documentation/user_guide/workflow_management.rst

 If a default step is specified, once you create a record of the entity, a workflow will be created for it and set to the default step.

-If no default step is specified, one of the transitions from "Start" step must be performed to create a workflow for the record.
+If no default step is specified, one of the transitions from the "Start" step must be performed to create a workflow for the record.

 UI Limitations for Workflow Creation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OroCRM workflows can be created from the both back-end and UI, however there is a number if functions that can be defined for a workflow only from the back-end in the course of intergration:
+OroCRM workflows can be created from both the back-end and the UI.
+However, there is a number of functions that can be defined for a workflow only from the back-end in the course of integration:

 - Define Init and Post Actions such as creation of another entity, processing of the existing entity data,